vv1ck/Snapchat-Checker/README.md

 - The names of the available users are saved in one file and the banned ones in another file
 - Very accurate, it checks the user name accurately even if the proxy is not working
 - You can check your usernames file through the tool, and you can also make the tool do an automatic check that creates usernames and checks them, you just have to specify the number of characters of the username that you want to check
+- The tool sends the usernames available on your Telegram account (optional).
+You must put your bot token and your account ID
 - proxy ? : yes ✅
 - Supports all devices ✅
 -----------------------